 These are clubs with mixed options, or no options, and just promise to send you a bottle of whiskey.
 Some are may claim to deliver whiskeys from around the world, so it you could get a barrel strength Kentucky bourbon one month, and a Japanese blend the next.

 The company itself offers a well-maintained website that focuses on quality information and products.
-This includes two other types of clubs, along with the ability to buy spirits individually.
+You can also buy some spirits individually.
 The strong focus on quality means that you may get some whiskeys that are not readily available in stores.
 Likewise, there is the potential to try options that you wouldn’t normally choose for yourself.

 For Whiskey Lovers